tsv-stacks/music-library/README.md

 # Music Library API

 This is a Node.js Express API for managing artists and albums data.
-It provides HTTP endpoints for creating, reading, updating, and deleting artists and albums.
+It provides HTTP endpoints for creating, reading, updating, and deleting artists and albums from a SQL database using postgreSQL.
 The API uses the HTTP methods:

 - POST for creating new artists and albums
 - GET for retrieving artists and albums data